The Umbraco AI Kitchen Sink Install

 Getting It Running

-The prompts will show up as property actions when editing content, and the agents will be available in the Copilot sidebar.
+The prompts will show up as property actions when editing content, the agents will be available in the Copilot sidebar, and the guardrails and tests can be found in the AI section.

 Why This Exists